lucasvolkmer/d2l-en-branch/chapter_preliminaries/probability.md

 counts / 1000
 ```

-Because we generated the data from a fair die, we know that each outcome has true probability $\frac{1}{6}$, roughly $0.167$, so the above output estimates look good.

 Como geramos os dados de um dado justo, sabemos que cada resultado tem probabilidade real $\frac{1}{6}$, cerca de $0,167$, portanto, as estimativas de saída acima parecem boas.

-We can also visualize how these probabilities converge over time towards the true probability.
-Let us conduct 500 groups of experiments where each group draws 10 samples.

 Também podemos visualizar como essas probabilidades convergem ao longo do tempo para a probabilidade verdadeira.
 Vamos conduzir 500 grupos de experimentos onde cada grupo extrai 10 amostras.